pandamoon21/pythOCR/README.md

 - [python 3+](https://www.python.org/downloads/release) (Use the 32-bit version on Windows, because pyEnchant does not support Win64)
 - [vapoursynth](https://github.com/vapoursynth/vapoursynth/releases)
 - [tesseract](https://github.com/tesseract-ocr/tesseract/wiki/Downloads).
 (Make sure to use the [official training data](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files).
-The one included in the Windows setup by UB Mannheim are faulty and need to be replaced.)
+The one included in the Windows setup by UB Mannheim is faulty and needs to be replaced.)
 - (optionnal) [Vapoursynth Editor](https://bitbucket.org/mystery_keeper/vapoursynth-editor/downloads/)

 Python, ffmpeg and vspipe (vapoursynth) should be in the PATH